What to Do if You Have Concerns Regarding the Safety of a Minor

 Q. I’m a Minors Program Coordinator for my school, college, or department.
 How do I access additional resources (like the SharePoint site, training, or list of other MPCs)?

-A. The Minors Program Coordinator SharePoint site contains all of the additional resources for MPCs.
-To receive access to the MPC SharePoint site click here and request access.
-For any other questions, please email firstname.lastname@example.org.
+A. The Minors Program Coordinator SharePoint site contains all of the additional resources for MPCs, including the MPC Toolkit, which can also be accessed here.
+To receive access to the MPC SharePoint or for any other questions, please email firstname.lastname@example.org.